Steven Ciobo: Zaky Mallah incident

-Turnbull Government (2015–2018)
+Turnbull government (2015–2018)

 Ciobo reportedly supported Malcolm Turnbull in the 2015 leadership spill that saw Tony Abbott replaced as leader.
 He was subsequently made Minister for International Development and the Pacific – a new position – in the first Turnbull Ministry.
 Following the retirement of Andrew Robb in February 2016, he was promoted to Minister for Trade and Investment.
 His title was altered to Minister for Trade, Tourism and Investment in July 2016.

 In early 2016, Ciobo publicly opposed Sydney's lock-out laws.
 Confronted with statistics of a 42.2% drop in assaults after Sydney instated lock-out laws, he responded "Well how does that sit with the way in which patronage is down?
 I heard someone quip, 'well there were 0 assaults in the Simpson desert too.'"

 Ciobo ran in the August 2018 Deputy Liberal Party leadership spill Minister for the Environment and Energy Josh Frydenberg won a majority in the first round with 46 votes, while Minister for Trade, Tourism and Investment Steven Ciobo received 20 and Minister for Health Greg Hunt received 16.

 On 1 March 2019 Ciobo announced his decision to retire from politics at the next federal election.

+Post-politics

+Ciobo advised Bain Capital on its 2020 acquisition of Virgin Australia.
+He subsequently joined private equity firm Stonepeak Infrastructure Partners, based in New York as a managing director with responsibility for "global affairs and engagement".